QRY91/uroboro/landing-page/README.md

 # uroboro.dev Landing Page

-The official landing page for uroboro - The Self-Documenting Content Pipeline.
+The official landing page for uroboro - The Unified Development Assistant (formerly the QRY Trinity).

 ## 🚀 Quick Start